 We raped and pillage our way across the lands we now know to be India, stealing their natural resources for our own use.
 We ruled India until the 1960s when Gandhi and his associates led a peaceful revolution that returned India to the Indian people.

 The British had their fingers in the African pie, too.
-There are too many African countries to mention here but South Africa is still a member of the Commonwealth as the country was once ruled by the British.
+There are too many African countries to mention here.
+Instead, I’ll use the example of South Africa which is still a member of the Commonwealth as the country was once ruled by the British.
 Yes, we were responsible for apartheid with white rule only coming to an end with free elections in 1994.

 While slavery is rooted in most early civilizations, along with most European countries, we played a big part in the trade of slaves that saw millions of Africans sold as commodities and sent to all four corners of the Earth including the United States of America.